-Wordvice graduate school admissions essay editing has you covered.
-In this article, you will learn why the statement of purpose is so important for graduate school admissions, how its format differs from college application essay formats, and how to format a successful statement of purpose for graduate school–with examples!
+In this article, you will learn why the Statement of Purpose is so important for graduate school admissions, how the Statement of Purpose format differs from college application essay formats, and how to format a successful Statement of Purpose for graduate school–with examples!

 Table of Contents

 - What is a Statement of Purpose?

 - How to Format a Statement of Purpose